gridsync/gridsync/README.rst

 Known issues / caveats:
 -----------------------

-* Due to difficulties with installing Qt5 on Travis-CI, Gridsync lacks proper tests for all but the most trivial of functions and the project, on the whole, should be considered pre-alpha quality software at best.
-Expect almost everything here to undergo a re-write before release.
+* Gridsync currently lacks a full test suite and the project, on the whole, should be considered alpha quality software at best.
+Expect major changes to the entire codebase before release.
 * Presently, bi-directional sync works by calling ``tahoe backup`` on filesystem events and periodically polling the target/remote dircap for new snapshots (determining 'current' files based size and mtime).
 While some minimal conflict detection is in place and no local files are overwritten without first being stored remotely, this scheme is hackish and racey on the whole and should not be used for anything other than trivial, single-client backups (if at all).
 Consider this a placeholder for Tahoe-LAFS' upcoming "Magic Folders" functionality.
 * Most items available through the systray menu are placeholders only.
 Again, expect everything here to change and/or go away in the future.
 * Desktop notifications are currently spammy and trigger on every sync.
 These will also be fixed later to trigger on rare events (e.g., receiving a file update from another client, restoring from a previous snapshot, etc.)